IO Serializers and Deserializers¶

 Users may begin serializing an Array type kind by invoking the startArray

 method on a Serializer.
-This method takes a size
+This method takes a size argument that represents

 the number of array elements to be serialized.